shredthaGNAR/list-of-my-starred-repos/README.md

 * [vincens2005/GentleFox](https://github.com/vincens2005/GentleFox): A Firefox theme, which features gentle curves, transparency and a minimal interface.
 * [danielmiessler/GeoHarvest](https://github.com/danielmiessler/GeoHarvest): A simple script for translating IP addresses to GeoLocations
 * [danielmiessler/geoip](https://github.com/danielmiessler/geoip): A Ruby script that takes in IPs and returns Country, State, and City
-* [marchyman/GeoTag](https://github.com/marchyman/GeoTag): Image geo location editing for macOS Ventura (13) and later.
+* [marchyman/GeoTag](https://github.com/marchyman/GeoTag): Image geo location editing for macOS.
 Instructions and a .dmg of the current version are on the application home page.
 * [Robbendebiene/Gesturefy](https://github.com/Robbendebiene/Gesturefy): Navigate, operate, and browse faster with mouse gestures!
 A customizable Firefox mouse gesture add-on with a variety of different commands.
 * [Kevin-De-Koninck/Get-It](https://github.com/Kevin-De-Koninck/Get-It): A macOS GUI for youtube-dl
 * [finia2NA/getter](https://github.com/finia2NA/getter): A multi-workflow YouTube downloader